nightbot/docs/commands/variables/rainwave.md

 Title: Rainwave
 */

-Rainwave is a gaming radio network that plays raw game soundtracks, remixes, and more.
-You can utilize the Rainwave variable to list the now playing song on any of the Rainwave stations.
+Rainwave is a gaming radio network that plays game soundtracks, remixes, and more.
+You can use the Rainwave variable to display the now playing song on any of the Rainwave stations.

 ### Normal Usage